cyberark/conjur/tutorials/policy/applications.md

 * Add more hosts to the `frontend` policy
 * Automatically enroll hosts into the `frontend` layer by adding a Host Factory.
 * Add more applications that need access to the database password, and grant them access by adding entitlements to the `db` policy.
+* Create user groups such as `database-administrators` and `frontend-developers`, and give them management rights on their respective policies.
+In this way, policy management can be federated and scaled.